 6 min read

-You hear about building trust with your citizens all the time.
+You hear about building trust in government through citizen engagement all the time.
 And everyone has their own theory on how to do it.
 But there are some tried and true methods for getting your citizens to see you as a trusted partner in the community instead of the bad guy.
-Since all municipalities are a bit different and need different solutions, we've come up with a diverse list of the best ways to build trust with your citizens.
+Since all municipalities are a bit different and need different solutions, we've come up with a diverse list of the best approaches to building trust with your communities.

 -